integrated-application-development/delphilint/README.md

 The Delphi project is built with and only officially supports Delphi 11.2.
 Other versions may also be able to compile the project, but no assurances are made.

-To build, open the `DelphiLintClient.dproj` file in RAD Studio and choose `Project > Build DelphiLintClient`.
-The output Delphi package file will be generated at `/client/target/DelphiLintClient.bpl`, and can be installed as usual.
+To build, open `/client/source/DelphiLintClient.dproj` in RAD Studio and choose `Project > Build DelphiLintClient`.
+The output Delphi package file will be generated at `/client/target/DelphiLintClient.bpl`.

 #### Building the server project